Lismore, New South Wales: Demographics

 The population reached a recent peak of 29,320 at June 2012 and since has experienced a gradual decline to 28,816 in 2021.
 The population of central Lismore in 2021 was 3,656.

 Media

 The Northern Star is an online tabloid newspaper based in Lismore.
 It covers the region from Lismore, Casino, Ballina, Byron Bay, Murwillumbah, and Tweed Heads, and, like many other regional Australian newspapers owned by NewsCorp, the newspaper ceased print editions in June 2020 and became an online-only publication.

-The Northern Rivers Echo is a free weekly community newspaper for Lismore, Alstonville, Wollongbar, Ballina, Casino, Nimbin and Evans Head.
+The Northern Rivers Echo was a free weekly community newspaper for Lismore, Alstonville, Wollongbar, Ballina, Casino, Nimbin and Evans Head.
 The Lismore CBD Magazine is a monthly e-magazine publication.

-The commercial radio stations of Lismore are Triple Z (Hit Music) and 2LM 900 AM (also broadcast on 104.3FM).
-Both are run by Broadcast Operations Group.
-The community radio station is River FM 92.9 which offers an independent alternative media voice playing a diverse range of music.
-Other radio stations are JJJ 96.1 FM, Radio National 96.9 FM, Classic FM 95.3 and ABC North Coast 94.5 FM.
+The commercial radio stations of Lismore are Triple Z (Hit Music) and 2LM 900 AM (also broadcast on 104.3FM) and both are run by Broadcast Operations Group.
+The community radio stations are River FM 92.9 which offers an independent alternative media voice playing a diverse range of music and ABC North Coast 94.5 FM.

-All major television network channels are available in Lismore and in the general Northern Rivers region.
-The networks and the channels they currently broadcast are listed as follows: